elif-konakoglu/pregnancy-risk-classification/README.md

 ---

 ## Dataset
 - Clinical dataset used for pregnancy risk prediction
 - Target column: `risiko_cat`

-### Getting the Dataset
+### Getting the Dataset (Google Colab)
 To run the notebook in Google Colab:
-1. Download/keep the dataset ZIP file on your computer
+1. Keep the dataset ZIP file on your computer
-2. In Colab, upload the ZIP file using the file upload cell
+2. Upload the ZIP file to Colab using the upload cell
 3. Run all cells (the notebook extracts the ZIP and loads the CSV automatically)

 Features include:
 - Age
 - Blood pressure values (systolic / diastolic)
 - Hemoglobin (hb)
 - Medical conditions (e.g., diabetes, hypertension)
 - Other clinical indicators

-> Dataset was provided as a ZIP file and extracted in Google Colab.

 ---